 In November, I had the pleasure of speaking at SECF50, the 50th annual meeting of the Southeastern Council of Foundations.
-Using Candid data, I compared philanthropy in the South 50 years ago to philanthropy in the region now.
+Using Candid data, I compared philanthropy in the South fifty years ago to philanthropy in the region today.
 Here are some of the key points I shared with the SECF50 audience.

 Philanthropy has grown tenfold